guan-wei-huang31/leetcode-solution/0169-MajorityElement/README.md

 ---

 ## **Conclusion**
-This single-pass approach efficiently finds the majority element by counting occurrences as it traverses the list.
+This single-pass dictionary approach efficiently finds the majority element by counting occurrences as it traverses the list.
 The solution is both simple and effective for the given problem constraints.

 ### **Future Plans**
 - Add implementations in other languages, such as C++, Java.